oktaytuncay/Kubernetes/kubernetes.md

 ![pic56](images/56.png)

-The business application running the main container produces the available disk space—and writes it to the file space.txt.
+The business application running the main container produces the available disk space and writes it to the file space.txt.

 As part of the architecture, we want to consume the file from a third-party monitoring application.

 The problem is that the external application requires the information to exclude the timestamp.
 We could change the logging format to avoid writing the timestamp, but we need to know when the log entry has been written.

-This is where the adapter pattern can help.
+This is where the `adapter pattern` can help.
 A sidecar container executes transformation logic that turns the log entries into the format needed by the external system without having to change application logic.

 ```properties
 apiVersion: v1